Sam-Banankhu/ml-crop-recomendation/README.md

 # ml-crop-recomendation
-this is a crop recommendation system: a school project
+this is a crop recommendation system: a school project done by Group D Student pursuing Data Science at Mzuzu University